HaxeFoundation/haxe/README.md

 #

-Haxe is an open source toolkit that allows you to easily build cross-platform tools and applications that target many mainstream platforms.
+Haxe is an open-source toolkit that allows you to easily build cross-platform tools and applications that target many mainstream platforms.
 The Haxe toolkit includes:

  * **The Haxe programming language**, a modern, high-level, strictly-typed programming language
  * **The Haxe cross-compiler**, a state-of-the-art, lightning-speed compiler for many targets